LOGIN

 The Membership Committee provides strategic guidance to retain and grow an actively engaged membership with the requisite knowledge, skills, abilities, and values to fulfill the Society’s mission and goals.
 It annually reviews membership criteria, categories and dues.
 The Committee also serves as a resource for staff to review issues that arise with applications for membership.
 It recommends to the Board strategies for growing membership and retaining current members.
 Finally, the Committee fosters the efforts of members to eliminate gender, racial, ethnic, or economic health disparities worldwide and incorporates approaches to health equity.
 The Membership Committee continuously evaluates the value of membership and promotes ATS membership benefits.

-• Collaborate with the Learning Council on strategies to increase the value of ATS membership and improve retention among new members, members in training, and members transitioning to faculty, including the development of online career development resources.
-Work with Learning Council and Health Equity and Diversity Committee to promote ATS membership to underrepresented minorities.
+▪ Collaborate with the Steering Committee on Advancement and Learning (SCALe) on strategies to increase the value of ATS membership and improve retention among new members, members in training, and members transitioning to faculty, including the development of online career development resources.
+Work with the Steering Committee on Advancement and Learning (SCALe) and Health Equity and Diversity Committee to promote ATS membership to underrepresented minorities.

-• In collaboration with the Learning Council, to evaluate the Society’s opportunities for early and mid-career professionals to better understand their educational and career needs.
+▪ In collaboration with the Steering Committee on Advancement and Learning (SCALe), to evaluate the Society’s opportunities for early and mid-career professionals to better understand their educational and career needs.
 Conduct a gap analysis of the available programs and recommend any needed adjustments and proposed outcomes.